asahi417/tner/examples/tweetner7_paper/README.md

 from datasets import load_dataset dataset = load_dataset("tner/tweetner7")
 ```

+This repository explains to reproduce the experimental results on our paper.
+Please visit the huggingface page of the dataset
+[https://huggingface.co/datasets/tner/tweetner7](https://huggingface.co/datasets/tner/tweetner7) to know more about the dataset.

 ## Reference
 If you use the dataset or any of these resources, please cite the following paper: